Hiswe/hiswe-website/README.md

 ### TODO

-1. Responsive Website
+1. Fix carrousel when resizing browser
 - Add links on home to static pages
+- Load project description in async
 - Change top menu
 - Update Content
-- Change icons to SVG (see [CSS-trick](http://css-tricks.com/icon-fonts-vs-svg/))
 - Add a robot.txt
+- Retina images
+- Responsive images
 - No change of page for contact
-- Retina images
 - Replace matrix by [matrix3d](http://9elements.com/html5demos/matrix3d/)
 - [coffeelint](https://www.npmjs.org/package/gulp-coffeelint/)
 - See if some performance improvement can be made with [pointer events](http://www.thecssninja.com/javascript/pointer-events-60fps)
 - Images build may be improved with [gulp-streamify](https://github.com/nfroidure/gulp-streamify)
 - JS front lib in requireJs
+- Change icons to SVG (see [CSS-trick](http://css-tricks.com/icon-fonts-vs-svg/))

 ### Inspiration